 This course focuses on a critical overview of conceptual and theoretical perspectives on individual development from infancy through adolescence and family development.
 Sociocultural, ethnic, gender, environmental, and political factors that influence individual and family development are reviewed and evaluated.
 Discussions focus on transitions from infancy to adolescence.
 Assessment of family functioning, strengths, and vulnerabilities is presented from clinical and research perspectives.
 Selected family issues are analyzed within theoretical, clinical, and policy perspectives, and issues of particular significance for evidence-based advanced nursing are stressed.
-This course is offered in weeks 1-8 of the fall term and is required of all family and pediatric nurse practitioner students in the first year of specialization.
+This course is required of all family and pediatric nurse practitioner students in the first year of specialization.
 Open to other students with permission of the instructor.
 11⁄2 Course cr

-NURS 7420a, Primary Care of Children I: Health Promotion Nicole Maciejak and Martha Swartz

-This course is designed to introduce the student to the primary care of children from infancy through adolescence.
+NURS 7420a, Primary Care and Health Promotion of Children I Martha Swartz This course is designed to introduce the student to the primary care of children from infancy through adolescence.
 Key aspects of health promotion and disease prevention in culturally diverse pediatric populations are discussed within the context of the national health agenda.
 Health risks and behaviors are explored to determine culturally sensitive interventions.
 Clinical applications of concepts, theories, current health policies, and evidence-based best-practice guidelines related to well-child care are presented.
 Required of all family and pediatric nurse practitioner students in the first year of specialization.
 Open to others with permission of the instructor.
 2 Course cr

 NURS 7430a, Primary Care of Children I Clinical Practice Elyse Borsuk This course provides clinical experience in well-child care and management of common pediatric problems in a variety of primary care settings.
 Students provide primary health care, acute care, and beginning case management for pediatric patients in the context of their families.
 Required of all pediatric nurse practitioner students in the first year of specialization.
-Four and one-half hours per week in a clinical setting and two hours of clinical conference per week.
+Five hours of clinical practice weekly (76 hours) and 14 hours of clinical conference.
 2 Course cr

-NURS 7440a, Primary Care of Adolescents Alison Moriarty Daley This course is designed to provide the student with a conceptual model for assessing normal psychological and physiological adolescent development, an understanding of the clinical relevance of basic deviations from normal development, and an understanding of the diagnosis and clinical care of adolescents in primary care settings.
+NURS 7440a, Primary Care of Adolescents Alison Moriarty Daley

+This course is designed to provide the student with a conceptual model for assessing normal psychological and physiological adolescent development, an understanding of the clinical relevance of basic deviations from normal development, and an understanding of the diagnosis and clinical care of adolescents in primary care settings.
 Required of all adult/gerontology primary care, family, and pediatric nurse practitioner students in the first year of specialization.
 Open to others with permission of the instructor.
-Two hours per week.
-2 Course cr
+2 Course cr intermediate-level skill in the care of adolescents, including health education.

-NURS 7450a or b, Primary Care of Adolescents Clinical Alison Moriarty Daley This course is designed to aid the student in gaining elementary skills in the assessment of adolescent development, both physiological and psychological; in the recognition and management of deviations from normal development and health status; and in intermediate-level skill in the care of adolescents, including health education.
 Required of all pediatric nurse practitioner primary care students in the second term of the first year of specialization or the first term of the final year.
 Six hours weekly in a clinical setting and six hours of clinical conference.
 2 Course cr

+NURS 7450a or b, Primary Care of Adolescents Clinical Practice Alison Moriarty Daley

+This course is designed to aid the student in gaining elementary skills in the assessment of adolescent development, both physiological and psychological; in the recognition and management of deviations from normal development and health status; and in